Caponata

 Petits Farcis

 Not only do they look delicious, but they also taste delicious: Légumes Farcis or Petits Farcis.
 Easy to make and always a pleasure to serve.
-You could buy them ready made from your delicatessen or butcher, but why would you?
+Perhaps you can buy them ready made from your delicatessen or butcher, but why would you?
 Prepare them at home the way you personally prefer them, perhaps with some extra shallot, herbs or garlic.

 Let’s talk a bit about the farce, the stuffing of the vegetables.
 It should fill the vegetable, obviously, and remain connected to the vegetable, also when cooked.
 Its texture must be loosely.
 This is where most recipes go wrong when they tell you to add panko or breadcrumbs to the farce.
 Follow this instruction and you will notice that during the cooking process the filling will become smaller and firmer.
 There you are: a meatball in a tomato.
 That’s not what you want.
 Not at all!
 Lesson learned, no panko, no breadcrumbs.